vwillyams/garbage-ECSJobDemos/Documentation/content/job_system.md

 ```

 ## Common mistakes

-This is a collection of common mistakes when using the JobSystem:
+This is a collection of common mistakes when using the job system:

 * **Accessing static data from a job**: By doing this you are circumventing all safety systems.
 If you access the wrong thing you **will** crash Unity, often in unexpected ways.
-Accessing **MonoBehaviour** can for example cause crashes on domain reloads.
+Accessing __MonoBehaviour__ can for example cause crashes on domain reloads.
 (Future versions will prevent global variable access from jobs using static analysis.)
 * **Not flushing schedule batches**: When you want your jobs to start you need to flush the schedule batch with `JobHandle.ScheduleBatchedJobs()`.
 Not doing so will delay the scheduling until someone waits for the result.
 * **Expecting [ref returns](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/ref-returns)**: Due to the lack of ref returns it is not possible to directly modify the content of a NativeArray. ```nativeArray[0]++;``` is the same as writing ```var temp = nativeArray[0]; temp++;``` which will not update the value in the NativeArray.
 (We are working on C#7 support which will add ref returns and solve this.)
 * **Not calling JobHandle.Complete**: The tracing of ownership of data requires that dependencies are completed before the main thread can use them again.
-This means that it is not enough to just check **JobHandle.IsDone**, calling **Complete** is required to get back ownership of the NativeContainers to the main thread.
+This means that it is not enough to just check __JobHandle.IsDone__, calling __Complete__ is required to get back ownership of the NativeContainers to the main thread.
 Calling Complete also cleans up state in the jobs debugger.
 Not doing so introduces a memory leak, this also applies if you schedule new jobs every frame with a dependency on the previous frame's job.